Walter Jackson Freeman II: Medical practice

 Freeman traveled across the country visiting mental institutions, performing lobotomies and spreading his views and methods to institution staff.
 (Contrary to myth, there is no evidence that he referred to the van that he traveled in as a "lobotomobile".)
+Most of these operations Freeman performed for free as demonstrations.
 Freeman's name gained popularity despite the widespread criticism of his methods following a lobotomy on President John F. Kennedy's sister Rosemary Kennedy, which left her with severe mental and physical disability.
 A memoir written by former patient Howard Dully, called My Lobotomy, documented his experiences with Freeman and his long recovery after undergoing a lobotomy surgery at 12 years of age.
 After four decades Freeman had personally performed possibly as many as 4,000 lobotomy surgeries in 23 states, of which 2,500 used his ice-pick procedure, despite the fact that he had no formal surgical training.
 In February 1967, Freeman performed his final surgery on Helen Mortensen.
 Mortensen was a long-term patient and was receiving her third lobotomy from Freeman.
 She died of a cerebral hemorrhage, as did as many as 100 of his other patients, and he was finally banned from performing surgery.
 His patients often had to be retaught how to eat and use the bathroom.
 Relapses were common, some never recovered, and about 15% died from the procedure.
-In 1951, one patient at Iowa's Cherokee Mental Health Institute died when Freeman suddenly stopped for a photo during the procedure, and the surgical instrument accidentally penetrated too far into the patient's brain.
-Freeman wore neither gloves nor mask during these procedures.
+In 1951, one patient at Iowa's Cherokee Mental Health Institute died when Freeman stopped and stepped back to take a photo of the patient with the leucotome, as was his usual practice, and the surgical instrument accidentally penetrated too far into the patient's brain.
+Freeman usually wore neither gloves nor mask during these procedures.
 He lobotomized 19 minors, including a four-year-old child.
+Freeman often stayed in contact with his former patients and his families, and would check on their condition during his trips.

 At 57 years old, Freeman retired from his position at George Washington University and opened up a modest practice in California.

 An extensive collection of Freeman's papers were donated to The George Washington University in 1980.
 The collection largely deals with the work that Freeman and James W. Watts did on psychosurgery over the course of their medical careers.
 The collection is currently under the care of GWU's Special Collections Research Center, located in the Estelle and Melvin Gelman Library.

-Freeman was known for his eccentricities and he complemented his theatrical approach to demonstrating surgery by sporting a cane, goatee, and a narrow-brimmed hat.
+Freeman was known for his eccentricities and he complemented his theatrical approach to demonstrating surgery by sporting a cane, goatee, and narrow-brimmed hat.

 Death

 Freeman died of complications arising from an operation for cancer on May 31, 1972.

-He was survived by four children—Walter, Frank, Paul and Lorne—who became defenders of their father's legacy.
-Paul became a psychiatrist in San Francisco, and the eldest, Walter Jr., became a professor of neurobiology at University of California, Berkeley.
+He was survived by four children, Walter, Frank, Paul and Lorne, two of whom entered the medical profession, the eldest, Walter Jr., becoming a professor of neurobiology at the University of California, Berkeley.